AALearning/Learning-JavaScript/README.md

 # Learning-JavaScript
-Atempting to learn front languages to be able to design and develope web applications
+Atempting to learn front end languages to be able to design and develope web applications